 Continuing Education Activity

 Cytomegalovirus (CMV) is a member of the Herpesviridae family, which has the largest genome of any herpes virus.
 It is spread through bodily fluids such as during the perinatal period or sexual contact.
-Although immunocompetent individuals can be infected, serious disease typically only manifests in those with immunocompromised status such as patients with AIDS, organ transplant recipients, and patients on chemotherapy.
+Although immunocompetent individuals can be infected, the serious disease typically only manifests in those with immunocompromised states such as patients with AIDS, organ transplant recipients, and patients on chemotherapy.
 CMV can affect many organs, including the eyes, stomach, colon, but the focus of this discussion is on the esophagus.
-CMV esophagitis is the second most common gastrointestinal (GI) tract manifestation of CMV disease, first being colitis.
-The typical manifestation of CMV esophagitis is odynophagia and dysphagia, and finding of large ulcer or ulcers in the middle to distal esophagus.
-Standard diagnosis requires biopsy and pathologic verification.
-Current treatment still consists of antivirals ganciclovir and valganciclovir, but research for alternatives is ongoing.
-Nonetheless, esophageal disease of CMV infection carries a poor prognosis, recurrence risk, and high rate of one-year morbidity and mortality.
 This article goes into the etiology, presentation, diagnosis, and treatment of cytomegalovirus esophagitis.
-It highlights the population most likely to be afflicted with the disease and introduces healthcare professionals to ways to best recognize and care for patients affected by CMV esophagitis.
+It highlights the population most likely to be afflicted with the disease and introduces interprofessional team to ways to best recognize and care for patients affected by CMV esophagitis.

 - Identify the etiology of cytomegalovirus esophagitis.

 - Outline the management options available for cytomegalovirus esophagitis.